GeethaHorangala/vsd-riscv/README.md

 # Task 3 : RISC-V Instruction Formats
 # Overview

-# 1.The RISC-V assembly instruction : lui a0, 0x2b
+# 1. The RISC-V Assembly Instruction : lui a0, 0x2b
 ![Screenshot from 2025-04-02 19-16-04](https://github.com/user-attachments/assets/1c72468a-783f-48e0-9a37-0fd3e9ea6174)
 * Instruction Type : lui (Load Upper Immediate) is an U-type (Upper Immediate) instruction in the RISC-V ISA.
 * lui (Load Upper Immediate): Loads a 20-bit immediate value into the upper 20 bits of a register, setting the lower 12 bits to zero.